Rishikesh travel guide

 3. Swarg Ashram

-The Swarg ashram covers the entire region between the Ram and Laxman jhula.
-This was constructed in honour of Saint Swami Vishudhanand.
+The Swarg Ashram covers the entire region between the Ram and Laxman Jhula.
+This was constructed in honor of Saint Swami Vishudhanand.

 4. Parmarth Niketan

 With more than a thousand rooms, it is the biggest ashram in Rishikesh.
-Also, Parmarth Niketan offers a clean, pure, and sacred environment as well as an abundance of lovely gardens to its thousands of pilgrims who go from all parts of the globe.
+Also, Parmarth Niketan offers a clean, pure, and sacred environment, as well as an abundance of lovely gardens for its thousands of pilgrims who come from all parts of the globe.

 5. Kaudiyala

-Kaudiyala is one of the top destinations in the nation for the adventure sport of whitewater rafting and is approximately 36 km from Rishikesh towards Devprayag and 380 metres above sea level.
+Kaudiyala is one of the top destinations in the nation for the adventure sport of whitewater rafting.
+It is approximately 36 km from Rishikesh toward Devprayag and 380 meters above sea level.

 2. River Rafting